 If you’re the kind of traveller who likes exploring on your own two feet, you’ve come to the right place!
 The Blue Mountains has the best selection of short bushwalks in Australia, and with the Explorer Bus you can spend a whole day hopping from one great walk to the next without having to cover the same ground twice.

-We've designed this itinerary to give you an action-packed day of walking in the wonderful Blue Mountains National Park, with plenty of options to choose more or less challenging walks.
-And if you're staying overnight, we've got an incredible walk for you to try on your second day.
+We've designed this itinerary to give you several action-packed days of walking in the wonderful Blue Mountains National Park, with plenty of options to choose more or less challenging walks.
+And if you are staying overnight, we've got an incredible walk for you to try on your second day.

 1 - 3 Days

 Explorer Pass (valid for up to 3 days)

 - Leura Village cafes

 The wilds are waiting!
 But before you head out, stock up on supplies in Katoomba.
 Grab some ready-made sandwiches, or pick up some supplies for a bush picnic.
 Make your way to Stop 2 at the bottom of Katoomba Street, and jump on the first Explorer Bus of the day at 9:45am.